Gulden Draak

 Gulden Draak (Dutch for Golden Dragon) is a dark Belgian beer with high alcohol by volume (10.5%), brewed by Brouwerij Van Steenberge in Ertvelde, East Flanders.
 It is named after the golden dragon at the top of the belfry in Ghent.

-There are several variants, including Gulden Draak 9000 Quadruple.

 Aroma and taste

 Gulden Draak has a strong scent of alcohol, which hampers the ability to easily define its aroma.
 Still, there is a powerful fragrance of barley, ripe plums, and cherries.
 Different testers worldwide mention a sweet coffee aroma.
 Compared to the aroma, the taste is influenced somewhat less by the alcohol.
 It hints at sour cherries and brown sugar.
 The aftertaste is somewhat bitter.
 Gulden Draak also has a high alcohol content for a beer at 10.5%.
 Gulden Draak was awarded the best-tasting beer in the world in 1998 by the American Tasting Institute (now ChefsBest).

 Color

 Dark with caramel-colored foam head.

 Process

 Akin to the other special beers of the Brewery Van Steenberge, Gulden Draak is a high fermentation beer with secondary fermentation.
 For the secondary fermentation, a wine yeast is used.
 Fermentation happens both in the bottle as in the barrel, which ensures a preservation for years.